CalMatters/mailchimp-bots/README.md

 ## Gathering Info

-To run one of the Mailchimp Bots, you will need a Mailchimp API key, a folder or interest id and a Slack webhook.
+To run one of the Mailchimp Bots, you will need a Mailchimp API key, a folder or interest id, and a Slack webhook.

 ### Mailchimp API Key
 <details>